amaledu27/PYSPARK/PYSPARK - DATABRICKS_UDEMY.md

 For example,

 Databricks Cloud will allow you to submit the Notebook itself,and you do not need to package your application and use the spark-submit tool.Most of the cloud-based Spark vendors will also allow you to use Rest APIs or a web-based interface to submit your packaged Spark application.
 And they internally take care of running the job on the Spark cluster.
 All those methods are vendor-specific, but spark-submit is a universally accepted method and works in almost all cases.
+#### Spark distributed processing model - working